 UNDP acts as accredited entity for proposals to the Forest and Land-Use mitigation impact area in line with GCF support for the early phases of REDD‐plus (GCF/B.17/16).
 UNDP is currently overseeing the implementation of the following Forest and Land-Use projects:

 - Priming Financial and Land-Use Planning Instruments to Reduce Emissions from Deforestation, a USD 41M GCF grant in to support the implementation of the Ecuador REDD+ Action Plan.
-This was the very first project approved in support of REDD+ by the GCF.
+Approved in 2016.

 UNDP acts as an Accredited Entity for proposals submitted to the GCF REDD+ results-based payments pilot programme.
 UNDP is currently overseeing the implementation of the following REDD+ results-based payment projects: